visgl/deck.gl/docs/layers/h3-hexagon-layer.md

 * Default: `[0, 0, 0, 255]`

-The rgba outline color of each polygon, in `r, g, b, [a]`.
+The rgba outline color of each hexagon, in `r, g, b, [a]`.
 Each component is in the 0-255 range.

-* If an array is provided, it is used as the outline color for all polygons.
+* If an array is provided, it is used as the outline color for all hexagons.
-* If a function is provided, it is called on each polygon to retrieve its outline color.
+* If a function is provided, it is called on each hexagon to retrieve its outline color.
 * If not provided, it falls back to `getColor`.

 ##### `getElevation` ([Function](/docs/developer-guide/using-layers.md#accessors)|Number, optional) ![transition-enabled](https://img.shields.io/badge/transition-enabled-green.svg?style=flat-square")